candidpartners/candid-labs-site/src/pages/index.md

 ---
 templateKey: index-page
 title: Cloud Without Confusion
-image: /img/tragic-and-comic-masks-010.jpg
+image: /img/fast.jpg
-heading: Great coffee with a conscience
+heading: Migrate to the Cloud.
+Fast.
-subheading: Support sustainable farming while enjoying a cup
+subheading: Volker Cloud Automation Platform
 mainpitch:
-  title: Why Kaldi
+  title: Why Volker
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    The Volker Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
+As an integral part of Candid Cloud Factory, Volker makes it easy to specify and auto-generate the infrastructure components you want to deploy, allowing enterprises to transition to the cloud efficiently, consistently, and securely.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Volker leads your organization into the cloud efficiently, consistently, and securely; speeding your initiatives through its programmatic approach to Planning, Provisioning, and Compliance.
 intro:
   blurbs:
     - image: /img/coffee.png